petkovacs19/face-trade/README.md

 ### Prerequisites

-You need to node in order install dependencies and run the app on your machine.
+You need [node](https://nodejs.org/en/download/) in order install dependencies and run the app on your machine.
-Go to this [link](https://nodejs.org/en/download/) and install it on your hardware.
+Go to the link and install it on your hardware.

 ### Installing